 You may file a complaint with the Massachusetts Department of Public Health Language Access Coordinator, or the Office of Access and Opportunity if you believe you have been denied the benefits of this Plan.
 You must file your complaint within 6 months of the alleged denial.
 You must file a written complaint.
-To file a complaint with the Massachusetts Department of Public Health Language Access Coordinator, submit the written complaint to:
+To file a complaint with the Massachusetts Department of Public

+Omar Cabrera

+Language Access Coordinator

-Massachusetts Department of Public Health Language Access Coordinator Omar Cabrera Office of Public Health Strategy and Communications Massachusetts Department of Public Health 250 Washington St, Boston MA 02108 Email Address: omar.cabrera@state.ma.us
+Massachusetts Department of Public Health/Office of Communications

+250 Washington St, Boston MA 02108

+Email Address: Omar.Cabrera@state.ma.us